-Organised by the Istanbul Foundation for Culture and Arts (İKSV) with the support of the Republic of Turkey Ministry of Culture and Tourism, the 49th Istanbul Music Festival will meet the festival audience in open-air venues on 3-21 June under pandemic measures.
+Organised by the Istanbul Foundation for Culture and Arts (İKSV) with the support of the Republic of Turkey Ministry of Culture and Tourism, the 49th Istanbul Music Festival will meet the festival audience in open-air venues under pandemic measures.
 The festival, which will take place completely open-air for the first time in its nearly 50 years of history, will offer music lovers a “whole new classical music experience”.
-The theme and the entire programme of the 49th Istanbul Music Festival will be announced in April 2021.
+The theme and the entire programme of the 49th Istanbul Music Festival will be announced soon.

 Festival’s Honorary Award goes to Prof. Cihat Aşkın